rcardim/rcardim/README.md

  <h3 align="left">Continuous Learning: </h3>

 - I'm currently working on a project to understand the effects of climate on the spread of arboviruses in tropical regions.
-In this work, we are applying Bayesian inference using numpyro.
+In this work, we are applying Bayesian inference using PyMC.

 - I'm also developing a dashboard to track stock and index trends, and estimate metrics such as average volume, volatility, P/E ratio, etc.